kshuang04/cs100-final-project/README.md

 ## Final deliverable
  ## Screenshots

-  Starting Game:
+  Starting Game:<br />
   ![Start Game Interaction](images/startGameInteraction.png)

-  Battle Interaction:
+  Battle Interaction:<br />
   ![Battle Interaction](images/battleInteraction.png)

-  Checking Player Stats:
+  Checking Player Stats:<br />
   ![Player Stats Interaction](images/playerStatsInteraction.png)

-  Checking Player Inventory:
+  Checking Player Inventory:<br />
   ![Player Inven Interaction](images/playerInvenInteraction.png)

-  Visiting and purchasing from shop:
+  Visiting and purchasing from shop:<br />
   ![Purchase Item Interaction](images/purchaseItemInteraction.png)

-  Shop Selling interaction:
+  Shop Selling interaction:<br />
   ![Shop Selling Interaction](images/shopSellingInteraction.png)

  ## Installation/Usage
   In order to run the game, after cloning the repo, run `cmake . && make && ./game`
  ## Testing
-  We tested our project primarily through unit tests for each main class to ensure each class works as intended and works as intended with other classes.
+  We tested our project primarily through unit tests for each class to ensure each class works as intended and works as intended with other classes.
 When developing and testing classes that needed other classes that were not made yet, we created stubs for those classes.